30 Fun Outdoor Activities for Kindergarten: Guide for Preschoolers’ Moms

 30. Story Time

 Sit in a circle under a tree and read stories or tell tales.
-Choose books that are engaging and appropriate for your child’s age.
+Choose engaging books appropriate for your child’s age.

 Ready, Set, Play!